AdobeDocs/uxp-indesign/src/pages/resources/recipes/launch-process/index.md

 import { siteConfig } from '../../../../../site-config';

 # Launch process
-UXP core APIs also offer the `shell` APIs to launch processes in the user's system.
+UXP core APIs also offer `shell` APIs to launch processes in the user's system.

 There are primarily two things you can do with the help of these APIs
 1. Open a file using a standard application.
-For example, open a PDF in Acrobat reader.
+For example, open a PDF in Acrobat Reader.
 2. Launch applications.
 For example, open the mail client with your email address.

-Before we take a look at some examples, you must know that these APIs are associated to the `launchProcess` permission in manifest.
+Before we take a look at some examples, you must know that these APIs are associated with the `launchProcess` permission in manifest.

 <InlineAlert variant="info" slots="header, text1, text2"/>

 Scripts and plugins

-**In plugins**, you should specify the schemes and file extensions in the `launchProcess` permission in your manifest for it to work.
-IMPORTANT: You must understand the manifest permission module before you proceed. //TODO insert link to manifest -> launchProcess module.
+**In plugins**, you should specify the schemes and file extensions in the `launchProcess` permission in your manifest for it to work.<br></br>
+IMPORTANT: Be sure you know about the [manifest permissions](../../../plugins/concepts/manifest/#permissionsdefinition) module before you proceed.

 **In scripts**, assume this value to be '' and ignore the manifest details in the following example.//TODO get value for scripts and ignore the manifest details below.